 In mid-2021, rapper Cassper Nyovest launched his debut sneakers after having signed a deal with Lekau Sehoana, owner of Drip Footwear, earlier in the year.
 The collaboration spawned the Root of Fame sneaker brand.
-The first sneaker range to release as part of the collaboration was the Root of Fame 990.
+The first sneaker range to be released as part of the collaboration was Cassper Nyovest’s Root of Fame 990.

 Leading up to launch day, there was a lot of buzz around the release, with many South Africans excited about the partnership.
 When the lid was finally lifted on the new range, that heat transferred quite impressively for the launch of the first two colourways of the 990 sneaker – Black Salmon and Off-white.
 This led to the sneakers being sold out online within a few hours.

-A few weeks ago, I received my first pair of the Root of Fame 990 sneakers, in the form of the Grey Wolfs colourway.
-With all the buzz around the sneaker over the past seven months, I was eager to put them through its paces.
+A few weeks ago, I received my first pair of the Root of Fame 990 sneakers in the form of the Grey Wolfs colourway.
+With all the buzz around the sneakers over the past seven months, I was eager to put them through its paces.
 Here are my thoughts.

-The mesh itself has a few different sections to it, despite being crafted as a singular cut-out.
-On the front and forefoot, you have the thinly perforated mesh, while on the toe-box and sides you’ll find much bigger holes in the mesh.
+The mesh itself has a few different sections to it despite being crafted as a singular cut-out.
+On the front and forefoot, you have the thinly perforated mesh, while on the toe-box and sides, you’ll find much bigger holes.
 It creates some contrast on the sneaker, even with the all-grey upper.
 On some of the other colourways, you’ll find that this segmentation is split with different colours, creating an even wider contrast of colours.

 As with the Likwidz, the Root of Fame 990 features an elastic collar, which makes it easier to keep locked in place once you’ve slid into the sneaker.
 It also has the same pull tab on the rear to pull the sneaker up when you’re sliding into it.
 There’s also a heel counter halfway around the heel area, which provides support for the heel lock, as well as a decent location for the “990” text.
 This portion is made from a plastic polymer.